Regent Theatre

 The Regent was added to the Theatres at Risk Register in 2022.

 The building has been vacant since the bar and nightclub closed in 2016.
 With prolonged vacancy, there is a risk of damage and deterioration.
-Sadly, this has been borne out by recent images we have seen of damage to the auditorium plasterwork, believed due to water ingress.
-We have alerted the local authority and attempted to contact the owner to ensure that the building is inspected and that any necessary repair work is undertaken.
-We await a response but fear that more damage may occur in the meantime.
+Sadly, this has been borne out by images we have seen of damage to the auditorium plasterwork, believed due to water ingress.
+It is understood that the problem has now been resolved and that the building is now regularly inspected for any further signs of damage.
+However, while it is disused it remains highly vulnerable.

 Theatre potential